-If you're tired of hearing about foreclosures, I have some bad news for you; they aren't going away anytime soon.
-I've so many clients go through the devastating process of a foreclosure.
+I have had many clients go through the devastating process of a foreclosure.
 In some cases, people give up, and decide to walk away from their home and let it be sold at an auction.
 This is a strategic foreclosure decision that many people think will get rid of all of their debt on the home, and most of the time, they are mistaken.
+Walking away from your home during foreclosure does not mean you are walking away from the responsibility of the loan.

-Even though every family is different, most of the time the reason people make the decision to go through a strategic foreclosure is the same.
+Every situation is different, but most of the time the reason people make the decision to go through a strategic foreclosure is the same.
 The assumption is "If I can't pay my mortgage, isn't it worth it to just give up my house and walk away?"
 This seems reasonable, but there is a little problem called the deficiency balance that will most likely keep your plan from easily erasing your debt.

 If you decide you want to let your home go into foreclosure, I'm sure you know it will then be sold at an auction.
 The lender that forecloses on your home is going to sell it to the highest bidder at the auction.
 The problem you will most likely have is that your home sold for much less than what you owe.
 The difference between what you owe and what your home sells for is called the deficiency balance.